jaremgit/egg-leaderboard/README.md

 ## What this actually is (plain English)

-Egg, Inc.'s in-game leaderboard only ever shows you the *current* top players — once a new week starts, last week's rankings are gone forever.
-This site is a scrapbook of those leaderboards over time: every week it saves a snapshot of the top 100 players on the ALL_TIME / Grade AAA (Grade 5) leaderboard, so you can look back and see how rankings and scores have changed, search for a specific player's history, and see graphs of their progress.
+Egg, Inc.'s in-game leaderboard only ever shows you the *current* top players — once a player updates their score, the old data is overwritten.
+This site is a scrapbook of those leaderboards over time: I started by manually uploading as much saved data (from screenshots/old bot commands etc) from the community as I could, going forward every week it saves a snapshot of the top 100 players on the ALL_TIME / Grade AAA leaderboard, so you can look back and see how rankings and scores have changed, search for a specific player's history, and see graphs of their progress.